teaching-on-testbeds/serve-system-chi/snippets/triton.md

 ::: {.cell .markdown}

 This model has much better inference performance than our PyTorch model with Python backend did, in a similar test.
 Also, if we monitor with `nvtop`, we should see higher GPU utilization while the test is running (which is a good thing!)
+(Take a screenshot!)

 Let's try scaling *this* model up.
 Edit the model configuration: